 Downsides to Huntington Bank Personal Loans

 - Limited Availability: The biggest downside to Huntington Bank is that they are only available in seven states.
 These states include Ohio, Illinois, Indiana, Kentucky, Michigan, Pennsylvania, and West Virginia.
-If you’re not located within these states, LightStream, our top-rated lender, can be a good alternative.
+If you’re not located within these states, LightStream is an online lender that can be a good option for those with excellent credit.

 - Rates Not Listed on Site: Because they offer little information on their website, you’ll have to contact Huntington Bank to find out what kind of interest rate you could qualify for.
 This could make it harder to comparison shop with other lenders.